vojtikk24/moje-stranka/README.md

 # moje-stranka
 - my first website
-- it will be website about me and for tests of my programming
+- it will be website about me and for tests of my programming html